A brief academic history

 - Python, PyTorch, TensorFlow, Scikit-learn, OpenCV, NumPy, Pandas, and Matplotlib

-- C, MATLAB, and Java
+- C, MATLAB, Java, and Kotlin

 - Git, Docker, and Latex